jacobkap/crimebythenumbers/docs/index.md

   * Uniform Crime Report (UCR) - A FBI data set with agency-level crime data for nearly every agency in the United States

-We'll also cover a number of other data sets such a local police data and government data on alcohol consumption in the United States.
+We'll also cover a number of other data sets such as local police data and government data on alcohol consumption in the United States.

 ## What you won't learn {-}

 This book is not a statistics book so we will not be covering any statistical techniques.
 Though some data sets we handle are fairly large, this book does not discuss how to deal with Big Data.
-While the lessons you learn in this book can apply to larger data sets, Big Data (which I tend to define loosely as too large for my computer to handle) requires special skills that are outside the realm of this book.
+While the lessons you learn in this book can apply to larger data sets, Big Data (which I tend to define loosely as data that are too large for my computer to handle) requires special skills that are outside the realm of this book.
 If you do intend to deal with huge data sets I recommend you look at the R package [data.table](https://github.com/Rdatatable/data.table/wiki) which is an excellent resource for it.
 While we briefly cover mapping, this book will not cover working with geographic data in detail.
 For a comprehensive look at geographic data please see this [book](https://geocompr.robinlovelace.net/).

 ## Simple vs Easy {-}

 In the course of this book we will cover things that are very simple.
-For example, we'll take a data set (think of an Excel file) with crime for nearly every agency in the United States and keep only data from Colorado for a small number of years.
+For example, we'll take a data set (think of it like an Excel file) with crime for nearly every agency in the United States and keep only data from Colorado for a small number of years.
 We'll then find out how many murders happened in Colorado each year.
 This is a fairly simple task - it can be expressed in two sentences.
 You'll find that most of what you do is simple like this - it is quick to talk about what you are doing and the concepts are not complicated.
 What it isn't is easy.
 To actually write the R code to do this takes knowing a number of interrelated concepts in R and several lines of code to implement each step.

 While this distinction may seem minor, I think it is important for newer programmers to understand that what they are doing may be simple to talk about but hard to implement.
 It is easy to feel like a bad programmer because something that can be articulated in 10 seconds may take hours to do.
 So during times when you are working with R try to keep in mind that even though a project may be simple to articulate, it may be hard to code and that there is often very little correlation between the two.